 - Junior Football Regulations - Specific regulations for competitions run by Auckland Football Federation.

 All games from U9 and up require a community referee.
 The 11-a-side games follow the regular Laws of the Game, while the 7-a-side and 9-a-side games have adapted junior football rules, including the retreating line.
 All referees for junior and youth community football games are organised by teams playing on the day and therefore require a volunteer (often parents) to help.
 Having a qualified community referee attached to the team is a huge asset and can make the game more enjoyable for the players.
+Courses and resources will be available from the club and through Northern Region Football.
 Please indicate on the enrolment form if you are interested in being a referee.